-To the extent that the Tranche Write-up Amount on any Payment Date exceeds the Tranche Write-up Amount allocated on such Payment Date, the excess (the "Write-up Excess") will be available as overcollateralization to offset any Tranche Write-down Amounts on future Payment Dates prior to the allocation of such Tranche Write-down Amounts to reduce the Class Notional Amounts of the Reference Tranches.
-On each Payment Date, the "Overcollateralization Amount" equals (a) the aggregate amount of Write-up Excesses for such Payment Date and all prior Payment Dates, minus (b) the aggregate amount of Write-up Excess amounts used to offset Tranche Write-down Amounts on all prior Payment Dates.
+To the extent that the Tranche Write-up Amount for a Loan Group on any Payment Date exceeds the Tranche Write-up Amount allocated to such Loan Group on such Payment Date, the excess (the "Write-up Excess") will be available as overcollateralization to offset any Tranche Write-down Amounts for such Loan Group on future Payment Dates prior to the allocation of such Tranche Write-down Amounts to reduce the Class Notional Amounts of the related Reference Tranches.
+On each Payment Date, the "Overcollateralization Amount" for a Loan Group equals (a) the aggregate amount of Write-up Excesses for such Loan Group for such Payment Date and all prior Payment Dates, minus (b) the aggregate amount of Write-up Excess amounts used to offset Tranche Write-down Amounts for such Loan Group on all prior Payment Dates.